-We are really excited to share Wangari Gardens with you!
-This 2.7 acre garden park in Washington, DC is bursting with creative potential.
+Wangari Gardens is a 2.7-acre garden park in Washington, DC bursting with creative potential.
 With a mission inspired by a passion for community engagement and Professor Wangari Maathai’s legacy, we are building a park to benefit everyone.

 Our community garden has a 50-fruit tree forest garden, public vegetable garden, herb garden, medicinal garden, berry garden, strawberry patch, outdoor classroom, and DC’s first public hammock!
 Drop by to grab a snack from the shared public garden spaces, or reserve a private plot!